 Initial contact is the first contact with a customer and may be made in person, by phone, in writing, or by email.
 If the customer has a legal guardian at the time of the initial contact, the legal guardian may make the initial contact on behalf of the customer, but the customer must be present and involved in the completion of the application for services.
 For information about working with legal guardians or representatives, see A-200: Customer Rights and Legal Issues.

+At initial contact, potentially eligible students must be assigned to a VR counselor as a point of contact.
+ReHabWorks allows staff to enter the point of contact without case assignment.

 Note: TWC-VR only serves individuals who are 14 years of age or older.
 For specific information about working with students and youth, see C-1300: Transition Services for Students and Youth with Disabilities.
+For specific information about working with potentially eligible students, see C-1305-6: Providing Pre-Employment Transition Services, Working with Potentially Eligible Students.

 …